DerrellT/DerrellT/README.md

 - 👋 Hi, I’m Derrell
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in Data Engineering and Machine Learning.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning Python and ML basics.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me email @derrellturnerjr@gmail.com